René Thomas (racing driver): Biography

 A leading driver in his native France, Thomas traveled to the United States to compete in the Indianapolis 500 on four occasions.
 He won the 1914 Indianapolis 500 on his inaugural try driving a Delage.

-Thomas was given leave from the French Army during World War I so he could continue to race.
+Thomas was given leave from the French Army during World War I so he could continue to race, but could not join the 1915 race after failing to secure a Delage and did not join the 1916 race he also intended to.

 Laminated spring steel steering wheels were manufactured in the inter-war period engraved with Thomas' portrait and signature and were used particularly on Delage motorcars, but also by racing driver Jean Chassagne on his winning 1922 TT Sunbeam.